11 Reasons to Take A 10-Week Birth Class

-When preparing for a natural birth, couples inevitably must make decisions about what is most important to them and what fits into their financial situation.
+When preparing for birth, couples inevitably must make decisions about what is most important to them and what fits into their financial situation.
 Birth classes are offered everywhere and vary greatly.
-From buffet style hospital classes (where you pick and choose which classes you need), to independent “crash” courses, to just doing some self study, there are many choices for expectant parents.
+From buffet style hospital classes (where you pick and choose which classes you need), to independent crash courses, to just doing some self-study, there are many choices for expectant parents.

 Some feel like they can prepare and learn well on their own and don’t feel their budget allows for a birth class when information is readily available elsewhere.

 At Birth Boot Camp we and our instructors teach comprehensive 10-week birth classes.
 Why should you and your partner invest both the time and money in a class that lasts almost three months?
 Here are a few reasons why.